-One or more participants may have an interest in requiring that the other participants keep any foreground and/or background knowledge secret.
+One or more participants may have an interest in requiring the other participants to maintain secrecy concerning foreground and/or background knowledge.

-The individual research institutions often have specific policies for what they consider to be acceptable confidentiality obligations.
+The individual research institutions often have specific policies for what they consider to be acceptable confidentiality requirements.

 Protection of knowledge sources

-It is important to note that researchers may be required to give evidence on matters related to their research.
-This can give rise to concerns in relation to sources who wish to remain anonymous, for example, because they may be in breach of the law, cf. the following note to the national parliament of Denmark:
+It is important to note that researchers may be required to give evidence on matters relating to their research.
+This can give rise to concern in relation to sources who wish to remain anonymous, for example because they may be in breach of the law, cf. the following memorandum to the national parliament of Denmark:

 Publication and dissemination

 - What can be published and disseminated, by whom and when?

 - Should the participants’ access to participate in other competing projects be limited or regulated

 The agreement could explicitly address the question of how to ensure that the research project is carried out in accordance with good scientific practice.